Three Ninety team members are having a discussion at a coffee shop.

 Effective leadership is the backbone of organizational well-being.
 Great leaders inspire, guide, and coach their teams, fostering an environment where everyone feels heard and respected.

-Lead, Agree, Coach — How to End Micromanagement
+Agreements-based Leadership and Coaching — How to End Micromanagement

 Micromanagement is a waste of everyone’s time.
-Once a team member is onboarded and trained to perform their work, let them do what they do best so you can leverage your time for more impactful endeavors than double-checking everything they do.
+Once a team member is onboarded and trained to perform their work, let them do what they do best so you can leverage your time for more impactful endeavors rather than double-checking everything they do.

-- Lead by showing why your team matters.
+• Lead by showing why your team matters.

-- Form agreements instead of pushing expectations.
+• Form agreements instead of pushing expectations.

-- Be a coach by inspiring and improving your team members’ skills.
+• Be a coach by inspiring and improving your team members’ skills.

 Leaders clarify the why for their team members — why their work matters and why they’re pursuing certain goals.
-Agreements increase accountability by helping team members feel their voices heard.
+Agreements increase accountability by helping team members feel that their voices are heard.
 And coaching ensures we’re helping each other grow into our best selves.

 2. Open Communication

 Good communication is key in any relationship.
-At the end of the day, well-run companies are comprised of people working together toward a common goal.
+At the end of the day, well-run companies are composed of people working together toward a common goal.
 Leaders who foster a culture of clear, transparent, and open communication pave the way for organizational well-being.

 Regular feedback from leaders is essential to letting team members know if they're on the right track and fulfilling the roles, accountabilities, and responsibilities of their Seats.